JK Common Problems by Year: The Complete List for 2026

 What it is: Lifter/rocker arm tick on higher-mileage engines (100k+).

 Cause: Worn lifters or rocker arms.
 This is why the 2013-2014 model years are often recommended - they have the refined Pentastar without early issues.
+See our model year differences guide to understand why certain years are more susceptible.

 Fix: Rocker arm/lifter replacement ($500-1,000).